-Sole Proprietorships are generally utilized in situations where an individual is looking for the easiest way to get his business off the ground.
+People generally utilize sole proprietorships situations where an individual is looking for the easiest way to get a business off the ground.
 Basically, as soon as one starts doing business, a sole proprietorship exists.
 In the event that the owner wishes to share ownership (a partnership, for example), then a different business model needs to be considered.
 A sole proprietor can engage in any type of legal business whenever, and wherever, they choose, subject to licensing and zoning requirements.
 Some of the reasons people maintain their businesses as sole proprietorships are as follows:

 - The business owner wants a minimum of paperwork and legal restrictions